Taxi Driver: Development

 Martin Scorsese has stated that it was Brian De Palma who introduced him to Paul Schrader, and Taxi Driver arose from Scorsese's feeling that movies are like dreams or drug-induced reveries.
 He attempted to evoke within the viewer the feeling of being in a limbo state between sleeping and waking.

 Scorsese cites Alfred Hitchcock's The Wrong Man (1956) and Jack Hazan's A Bigger Splash (1973) as inspirations for his camerawork in the movie.

 Scorsese also noted that Jef Costello (a solitary hitman), portrayed by Alain Delon in Le Samouraï, inspired the creation of Travis Bickle.
 The role was, in fact, offered to Alain Delon, among many others.

 Before Scorsese was hired, John Milius and Irvin Kershner were considered to helm the project.
 When writing the script, Schrader drew inspiration from the diaries of Arthur Bremer (who shot presidential candidate George Wallace in 1972), as well as the Harry Chapin song "Taxi", which is about an old girlfriend getting into a taxi.
 For the ending of the story, in which Bickle becomes a media hero, Schrader was inspired by Sara Jane Moore's attempted assassination of President Gerald Ford, which resulted in her being on the cover of Newsweek.

 Schrader also used himself as inspiration.
 In a 1981 interview with Tom Snyder on The Tomorrow Show, he related his experience of living in New York City while battling chronic insomnia, which led him to frequent pornographic bookstores and theaters because they remained open all night.
 Following a divorce and a breakup with a live-in girlfriend, he spent a few weeks living in his car.
 After visiting a hospital for a stomach ulcer, Schrader wrote the screenplay for Taxi Driver in "under a fortnight".
-He stated, "The first draft was maybe 60 pages, and I started the next draft immediately, and it took less than two weeks."
-Schrader recalled, "I realized I hadn't spoken to anyone in weeks [...] that was when the metaphor of the taxi occurred to me.
-That is what I was: this person in an iron box, a coffin, floating around the city, but seemingly alone."
+He stated, "In the hospital this image came to me of a taxi cab and I said, 'That's me: I'm this kid locked up in this yellow box floating in the sewer, who looks like he's surrounded by people when he's absolutely alone."

 Schrader decided to make Bickle a Vietnam vet because the national trauma of the war seemed to blend perfectly with Bickle's paranoid psychosis, making his experiences after the war more intense and threatening.
 Two drafts were written in ten days.
 Pickpocket, a film by the French director Robert Bresson, was also cited as an influence.

 In Scorsese on Scorsese, Scorsese mentions the religious symbolism in the story, comparing Bickle to a saint who wants to cleanse or purge both his mind and his body of weakness.
 Bickle attempts to kill himself near the end of the movie as a tribute to the samurai's "death with honor" principle.

 Dustin Hoffman was offered the role of Travis Bickle but turned it down because he thought that Scorsese was "crazy".
-Al Pacino and Jeff Bridges were also considered for Travis Bickle.
+Al Pacino, Jason Miller, Jeff Bridges were also considered for Travis Bickle.